GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

 .. _GMT_DATA_SERVER:

 **GMT_DATA_SERVER**
-    Address of the data directory on the remote server [The SOEST server].
+    URL address of the data directory on the remote server [The SOEST data server].

 .. _GMT_DATA_SERVER_LIMIT: